GET IN TOUCH

 So instead of nice, neat rows of lush green leaves, you'd be looking at thousands of humps of limp green and yellow plants – almost like poorly watered vines – against a backdrop of mostly brown.

-any plant – in abundance.
+There was a fundamental limitation to the ability to grow corn – and, before the 19th century, more or less any plant – in abundance.
 That limitation was the strength of the stalk.
 But scientists overcame this fundamental limitation through research, development and patience.
 They eventually developed genetic-splicing and cross-pollination techniques that allow for the tightly packed cornfields we see in places like Nebraska and Illinois today.

 Why do we care about this, if we're talking about near-eye technology and augmented reality?